TermOfficial/Project-Community/README.md

 Comments are not there, as they were never implemented.

-You are required to use MariaDB, as mysqlserver does not play nice with the code.
+MariaDB is optional, but mysqlserver wont play nice with the code if not configured correctly.

 You need PHP 8.0, stuff will not play nice with the code either.